 Removing the skin from blueberries is a tricky task in itself as these types of berries are quite delicate.

-We’ve also given our hedgehog blackberries, raspberries and strawberries on the rare occasion and he’s enjoyed these too.
+We’ve also given our hedgehog blackberries and raspberries on the rare occasion and he’s enjoyed these too.
 It is widely believed cranberries are also acceptable for hedgehogs but we haven’t given him any cranberries.

 Can African Pygmy Hedgehogs eat Organic berries?
 Yes, we try to use organic berries (as long as they are suitable for African Pygmy Hedgehogs) as they should have fewer chemicals sprayed onto them but this may not necessarily be the case.